Sen. Alex Padilla forcibly removed from news conference held by Homeland Security Secretary Kristi Noem in Los Angeles

 "If this how this administration responds to a senator with a question, if this is how the Department of Homeland Security responds to a senator with a question you can only imagine what they're doing to farm workers, to cooks, to day laborers out in the Los Angeles community and throughout California and throughout the country," he said.

+He encouraged people to continue to protest peacefully and not allow the Trump administration to intimidate them.

-Tricia McLaughlin, a spokeswoman for the Department of Homeland Security, posted on X that the Secret Service thought Padila was an "attacker" and officers acted appropriately.
-She also wrote that the senator did not identify himself or have his Senate security pin while at the news conference.
+Tricia McLaughlin, a spokeswoman for the Department of Homeland Security, posted on X that the Secret Service thought Padila was an "attacker" and added that officers acted appropriately.
+Deputy Director of the FBI Dan Bongino wrote on X that Padilla was not wearing a security pin at the time of the incident and "physically resisted law enforcement."

 Padilla, who is from Pacoima, has previously served as president of the L.A.
 City Council and represented the San Fernando Valley in the state Senate.
 He also served as California Secretary of State before succeeding Kamala Harris in the Senate when she was elected as vice president.